The day after the killing of George Floyd I, like everyone else, was heartbroken.

 My throat hurts from chanting, from shouting right out loud, in the street, "I deserve to be here.
 I have a right to exist.
 Black Lives Matter".
 It hurts from saying their names over and over again - George Floyd, Breonna Taylor, Ahmaud Arbery, Belly Mujinga, Stephen Lawrence, Mark Duggan, and so many more.

 How does your mind feel?
-Mine is exhausted - I haven’t been able to get more than 3-4 hours sleep per night for the last couple of weeks - since it all happened.
-Or rather, since it all kept happening, but this time people were watching, and this time, they seemed to care.
+Mine is exhausted - I wasn't able to get more than 3-4 hours sleep per night for the first couple of weeks after it all happened.
+Or rather, after it all kept happening, but this time people were watching, and this time, they seemed to care.

 How does your heart feel?
 Mine is heavy in the knowledge that the fights that our parents fought, and theirs before them, are still not won.
 That we still have to take to the streets and say, "Please, I’d like to be allowed to be a person.
 Is that ok with you?"

 But, for the first time, maybe ever, it’s also hopeful.
-I don’t think I’ve ever seen non-minority people rally around us to lift up our voices, leaving their houses in their thousands to say enough is enough in a way that I’ve never seen the likes of, ever before.
+I don’t think I’ve ever seen non-minority people rally around us to lift up our voices, leaving their houses in their thousands to say enough is enough.
+But the past few months have shown me it can happen.

 I’m hopeful things can change, but I’m also afraid of getting my heart broken.

 However many times others try to turn Black people, and Black womxn, into a monolith - a one dimensional group all thinking and feeling the same things, having the same experiences - we know that’s not true.
 We are all individuals, and we are all feeling things that are unique to us.
 And, right now, those feelings are most probably swirling around in a big, overwhelming mess.
 But don’t worry - we can do something about that.
-Here's how to cope if you’re feeling overwhelmed right now.
+Here's how to cope if you’ve been feeling overwhelmed about the events of 2020.

 This is so overwhelming.
 When I first started getting messages I tried to respond to each and every one with a personal message - which basically meant I didn’t sleep for a week.
 I had to understand that I simply couldn’t take on that burden, and I definitely couldn’t respond to any more of the thousands of DM’s that were flooding in every day.
 So I stopped, and so can you.